neumantm/TimLib/README.md

 A class for managing configs on disk.
 ### Data Manager
 A few classes for saving and loading object data to/from disk.
+These use the good old java ObjectOutputStream and ObjectInputStream.
+I'm currently debating if I still want to continue using and maintaining this, or switch to a more state of art json serialization.